HthSolid/currencies-worldwide/README.md

 - `country_name`: The full name of the country.
 - `exchange_rate`: The current exchange rate of the currency relative to a base currency (e.g., USD).

+If you need the flags, they can be found here: https://github.com/HthSolid/flags-worldwide-svg

 ### Example entry:
 ```json
 {